 Project Antarctica - Total Solar Eclipse - December 2021

-We will aim to observe the event from the South Orkney Islands if the weather conditions look promising or alternatively our charter vessel will seek to move to the most likely position for observation from the sea.
-This is a challenging venture with unpredictable weather, ice and sea conditions to battle, but it is one of the world's last great adventures and we can promise a unique experience!
+We plan to observe the eclipse in the centre of the shadow of the moon, and if possible, some distance into the Scotia Sea drift ice.
+The ice edge will be about 60 degrees S, 41 degrees W. This is a challenging venture with unpredictable weather, ice and sea conditions to battle, but it is one of the world's last great adventures and we can promise a unique experience!